FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dli_queue.md

   - 0: indicates the shared resource mode.
   - 1: indicates the exclusive resource mode.

-* `tags` - (Optional, String, ForceNew) Label of a queue.
+* `tags` - (Optional, Map, ForceNew) Label of a queue.
 Changing this parameter will create a new resource.

 ## Attributes Reference